apache/couchdb/src/docs/src/install/nouveau.rst

 Installation of Binary Packages
 ===============================

-The nouveau server code is contained in a single ``jar`` file that ships with a compatible CouchDB release, named ``server-$version-dist.jar``
+The Java side of nouveau is a set of ``jar`` files, one for nouveau itself and the rest for dependencies (like Lucene and Dropwizard).

 To start the nouveau server::

-    java -jar /path/to/server-$version-dist.jar server /path/to/nouveau.yaml
+    java -jar /path/to/nouveau.jar server /path/to/nouveau.yaml

+Ensure that all the jar files from the release are in the same directory as nouveau.jar

 We ship a basic ``nouveau.yaml`` configuration with useful defaults;
-that file for details.
+see that file for details.

 **nouveau.yaml**::